-There are essentially two types of wrought iron:
+There are essentially two types of wrought iron;

-- 'Charcoal iron' made in a charcoal fire and used from the Iron Age to the end of the eighteenth century. - 'Puddled iron' made from cast iron in an indirect coal fired furnace and used since the dawn of the modern industrial era.
+- 'Charcoal Iron' made in a charcoal fire and used from the Iron Age to the end of the eighteenth century. - 'Puddled Iron' made from cast iron in an indirect coal fired furnace and used since the dawn of the modern industrial era.

-Historically wrought iron has been worked by blacksmiths, using traditional techniques in both forging and construction, to make high end decorative wrought ironwork.
-Today however, the term wrought iron is becoming debased and misinterpreted, as demonstrated by any Internet search, to cover all ornamental ironwork, including cast iron and mild steel as well as incorporating modern construction techniques.
+Historically Wrought Iron has been worked by blacksmiths, using traditional techniques in both forging and construction, to make high end 'Decorative Wrought Ironwork'.
+Today however, the term Wrought Iron is becoming debased and misinterpreted, as demonstrated by any Internet search, to cover all ornamental ironwork, including cast iron and mild steel as well as incorporating modern construction techniques.
 The difference in quality and value is enormous.
-Whereas it would be unthinkable to repair historic stonework with concrete or cast stone and Portland cement, it is common for historic wrought iron to be repaired using mild steel and electric welding.
+Whereas it would be unthinkable to repair historic stonework with concrete or cast stone and Portland cement, it is common for historic Wrought Iron to be repaired using mild steel and electric welding.

-For those involved in conservation work it is therefore necessary to ensure the correct use of the term wrought iron and that both the material and the working methods are properly specified in order to ensure appropriate repairs and like for like quotations.
+For those involved in conservation work it is therefore necessary to ensure the correct use of the term Wrought Iron and that both the material and the working methods are properly specified in order to ensure appropriate repairs and like for like quotations.
 A specification for such work is available free of charge for use in tender documents from www.realwroughtiron.com

-Why Use Wrought iron?
+Why Use Wrought Iron?

-To the naked eye there is no visible difference between forged bars of wrought iron and mild steel (its modern day equivalent), however wrought iron is not distinguished by its looks but by its working properties and its resistance to corrosion.
-Wrought iron is softer to forge, as it is workable at a higher heat than mild steel, making it more 'malleable' under the hammer.
-However it is wrought iron's superior weathering properties that are most notable.
+To the naked eye there is no visible difference between forged bars of Wrought Iron & Mild Steel (its modern day equivalent) however Wrought Iron is not distinguished by its looks but by its working properties and its resistance to corrosion.
+Wrought Iron is softer to forge, as it is workable at a higher heat than Mild Steel making it more 'malleable' under the hammer.
+However it is Wrought Iron's superior weathering properties that are most notable.

-While wrought iron does, in common with all ferrous metals, corrode in certain circumstances, (see maintenance), evidence of its durability and long life expectancy is commonplace in our towns and countryside.
-Victorian town house railings - wrought iron two hundred years old.
-Vast ornamental gateways to eighteenth century great houses - wrought iron three hundred years old.
-Stone cramps on Tudor bridges - wrought iron five hundred years old.
-The simple fact that so much ornamental wrought ironwork survives, often with little or no maintenance, speaks volumes for the material.
+While Wrought Iron does, in common with all ferrous metals corrode in certain circumstances, (see maintenance), evidence of its durability and long life expectancy is commonplace in our towns and countryside.
+Victorian town house railings - Wrought Iron two hundred years old.
+Vast ornamental gateways to eighteenth century great houses - Wrought Iron three hundred years old.
+Stone cramps on Tudor bridges - Wrought Iron five hundred years old.
+The simple fact that so much Ornamental Wrought Ironwork survives, often with little or no maintenance, speaks volumes for the material.

-Problems with the rapid corrosion of mild steel in comparison with wrought iron were well known by the beginning of the twentieth century and this prompted Matthew Verity, in USA to investigate.
-He concluded that the carbon in steel is responsible for its corrodability; leading to the theory that removing the carbon removes the problem of corrosion.
+Problems with the rapid corrosion of Mild Steel in comparison with Wrought Iron were well known by the beginning of the twentieth century and this prompted Matthew Verity, in USA to investigate.
+He concluded that the carbon in

+Steel is responsible for its corrodibility; leading to the theory that removing the carbon removes the problem of corrosion.
 His efforts to produce pure iron resulted, not in a metal which was proven to have any resistance to corrosion, but which was very tough and malleable and found favour in the emerging markets for mass-produced cold pressings; ARMCO iron.
-No convincing evidence was ever produced to back up claims of the noncorrodability of pure iron and in fact pure iron manufacturers themselves make no claims to its corrosion resistance.
+No convincing evidence was ever produced to back up claims of the non-corrodibility of pure iron and in fact Pure Iron manufacturers themselves make no claims to its corrosion resistance.
 In fact these same manufacturers offer other materials known as 'Weathering Steel' in Britain, or 'Corten Steel' in the USA, for which they do make such claims.
-One of the chief uses for pure iron in today's industry is as sacrificial anodes to protect steelwork tanks and ships as it has been found to corrode preferentially to mild steel.
+One of the chief uses for Pure Iron in today's industry is as sacrificial anodes to protect steelwork tanks and ships as it has been found to corrode preferentially to mild steel.